aleziuzzz123/Viralyzaier2/README.md

 ---

-## Troubleshooting
+## 4. Troubleshooting

 -   **Editor Fails to Load on "Authenticating...":**
     -   This is an authentication token issue.
 Check the browser's Network tab for a call to `/functions/v1/shotstack-studio-token`.
     -   If it returns a 404, the function is not deployed correctly.
     -   If it returns a 500 error, check the function's logs in the Supabase dashboard.
-The most common cause is missing secrets (`SHOTSTACK_STUDIO_KEY`, `SHOTSTACK_REGION`).
+The most common cause is a missing `SHOTSTACK_API_KEY` secret.
 -   **Rendering Fails with a 4xx/5xx Error:**
     -   This is likely an issue with the `shotstack-render` function.
 Check its logs in the Supabase dashboard.
-Ensure the `SHOTSTACK_API_KEY`, `SHOTSTACK_API_BASE` and `SUPABASE_URL` secrets are set correctly and that you have redeployed the function after setting them.
+Ensure the `SHOTSTACK_API_KEY` and `SUPABASE_URL` secrets are set correctly and that you have redeployed the function after setting them.
 -   **Video Stays in "Rendering" State Forever:**
     -   This indicates the `shotstack-webhook` function may not have been called or has an error.
 Check its logs in the Supabase dashboard.
 Ensure the function has been deployed and its secrets are set.